Skip to content

 Registering Resources⚓︎

-Use the following command to register a STAC Item with the platform:
+Use the following command to register an STAC Collection landsat-ot-c2-l2 - representing the Landsat 8-9 OLI/TIRS Collection 2 Level-2.

 source ~/.eoepca/state